bhk/build/example.md

 An important note about overriding class properties: `CC` is a *user class*, intended for customization by user makefiles.
-Minion does not attach any properties *directly* to user classes; it just provides a default inheritance, which also can be overridden by the user makefile.
+Minion does not attach any properties *directly* to user classes; it just provides a default inheritance, and that, too, can be overridden by the user makefile.
 User classes are listed in `minion.mk`, and you can easily identify a user class because it will inherit from an internal class that has the same name except for a prefixed underscore (`_`).

 Directly re-defining properties of non-user classes in Minion is not supported.
-Instead, feel free to define you own classes.
+Instead, define you own sub-classes.

 ## Custom Classes